Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 # Example Director Commands for ManchAI

 Use these commands in the Direction Panel to test and demonstrate your ManchAI app.
-These commands will trigger the agentic workflow and generate dialogue using the Gemini API.
+These commands will trigger the agentic workflow and generate dialogue using the Gemini API. **Dialogues will automatically play with unique voices for each character!**

 ## 🎬 Quick Start Commands